Institut Français Showcases Life of Feminist Icon Doria Shafik

 for having claimed my FREEDOM!!!

 The final rooms traced her last years, when she lived in near-total seclusion until her death in 1975.
 Photographs, notes, and late writings showed a figure who remained intellectually active despite the isolation.
 The exhibition also pointed toward the present through her daughters’ reflections.
-“It’s striking to see what has been gained 50 years later, with women in Parliament helping shape laws.
+“It’s striking to see what has been gained fifty years later, women in Parliament helping shape laws.
 It’s a meaningful legacy,” Jehan said.

 “Still,” Aziza remarked, “we have a long way to go.”